 How does it work?

-80% of my clients work with me to go through items and decide what will stay and what will be donated or recycled.
+80% of my in-person clients work with me to go through items and decide what will stay and what will be donated or recycled.
 Then we discuss the best place and way to store the items so they can be easily found and used.
 Most clients like to learn the skill of organizing and so working together helps them to learn where start, how to sort, how to decide what stays and what goes, how to store things in containers and where is the best location to store different types of items.

 What if I don’t want to help or can’t help?

 If you don’t want to help, I can work alone sorting items based on our conversation on what you want to keep and what you want to donate.
 Then I create a donate pile and a garbage pile and recycle pile.
 Nothing leaves the house until you have looked through each pile.
-If you can’t help you can sit with me and I can bring you things to do and you can answer my questions.
+If you can’t help, you can sit with me and I can bring you things to do and you can answer my questions.

 What if I need some guidance but can do all the work myself?

 We can work together virtually.
-You show me the space to organize over Skype and I send you a plan and you complete the work.
+You show me the space to organize over Zoom and I send you a plan and you complete the work.
 Here is more information about virtual organizing.
-Or I can coach you through the process in a conversation in-person or virtually discussing what you want to accomplish and how you can accomplish it.
+Or I can coach you through the process in a conversation in-person or virtually by discussing what you want to accomplish and how you can accomplish it.